knowledgearcdotorg/jsolr-user-manual/xml-form-definitions.md

 ## JSolr Form Fields

-JSolr provides a number of form fields specifically desinged for querying and filtering search results.
+JSolr provides a number of form fields specifically desinged for querying, filtering and sorting search results.
 JSolr form fields must be used for [field linking](#field-linking) or when you want JSolr to apply a query filter without exposing Solr index field names.

 See [Form Fields](/form-fields.md) for more information.

 ## Search Form Syntax

 A JSolr Search XML form file looks very similar to any other Joomla! form definition.
 The standard search form definitions are stored in a file called search.xml which is located in `/path/to/joomla/site/components/com_jsolr/models/forms`.

 Below is the basic syntax which you can extend to provide highly customized searches for your users: